 To make the swirls, spoon some of the green frosting into a pastry bag fitted with a big star (1M) tip, then pipe a big swirl in the center of each cupcake.

-Now all you have to do is assemble the cupcakes.
+Now all you have to do is decorate the cupcakes.

 Attach one Leprechaun cookie to the top of each swirl of frosting.